Rudie-K/UoS-eDNA-Bioinformatics/README.md

 master_species_composition.csv
 ```

-On supported Linux systems, this file opens automatically when the pipeline finishes.

----

 ## Included example files

 If you simply wish to inspect the benchmark results without running the pipeline, the repository already includes: